-8 This number was achieved by dividing $30,000 - \text{Righthaven's minimum sought damages - by 114, the factor identified in$ WilliamsandTenenbaumas the threshold for due process to be preserved.
-30,000/114 = 263.157, which was rounded up to 16, the smallest sum accounted for by U.S. currency, which would remain under theWilliamsfactor of 114.
+$^{^9}$ This number was achieved by dividing \$30,000 - Righthaven's minimum sought damages - by 114, the factor identified in Williams and Tenenbaum as the threshold for due process to be preserved.
+30,000/114 = 263.157, which was rounded up to 16, the smallest sum accounted for by U.S. currency, which would remain under the Williams factor of 114.

-\$2,185.00.
-Case No. 2:10-cv-0351, Offer of Judgment, Doc. # 30-1 at 2 (D. Nev. filed Jun.
-4, 2010).
-To arrive at this amount, NORML multiplied the total resale cost of the infringing article - \$2.95 - by the 247 people who possibly could have viewed it as a result of NORML's infringement.
-Id.
-NORML did not identify what portion would have been the copyright holder's profits, but determined the total amount of revenue that could have possibly been lost due to NORML's actions was \$728.659.
+Randazza Legal Group 7001 W Charleston Blvd #1043 Las Vegas, NV 89117 (888) 667-1113 profits, but determined the total amount of revenue that could have possibly been lost due to NORML's actions was \$728.6510.
 NORML then tripled this amount, arriving at the amount it offered as judgment: \$2,185.
 Id. at 2.
 Righthaven accepted this offer of judgment.
-Case No. 2:10-cv-0351, Acceptance of Offer of Judgment, Doc. # 30 (D. Nev. filed Jun.
-4, 2010).
+Case No. 2:10-cv-0351, Acceptance of Offer of Judgment, Doc. # 30 (D. Nev. filed June 4, 2010).

-This amount, accepted by Righthaven less than nine months ago as sufficient value for copyright claims virtually identical to those made here, is a mere 7.3%10 of what Righthaven seeks from Hyatt in damages - by virtue of a default judgment.
-At the same time, publicly available information reports that the settlement amounts for these Righthaven cases has steadily increased since they began, from \$2,000-\$3,000, then to \$3,000-\$5,000, to now, inexplicably, \$6,000.11 Righthaven has not presented a single piece of evidence as to the market damage suffered by it, the LVRJ or Stephens Media due to the allegedly infringing republication of the articles and photos in the cases it has brought before this Court.
-All of these settlements Righthaven has secured to date are likely to be factors greater than the LVRJ's or Stephens Media's lost revenues.
-These settlements are bound to be an even larger multiple of the LVRJ's or Stephens Media's lost profits, which are the copyright holder's ultimate monetary gain derived from the article's sale.
+This amount, accepted by Righthaven less than nine months ago as sufficient value for copyright claims virtually identical to those made here, is a mere 7.3%11 of what Righthaven seeks from Hyatt.
+At the same time, publicly available information reports that the settlement amounts for these Righthaven cases has steadily increased since they began, from \$2,000-\$3,000, then to \$3,000-\$5,000, to now, inexplicably, \$6,000.12 Righthaven has not presented a single piece of evidence as to the market damage suffered due to the allegedly infringing republication of the articles and photos in the cases it has brought before any Court.
+All of these settlements Righthaven has secured to date are likely to be factors greater than the LVRJ's or Stephens Media's lost revenues - which have limited bearing, if any, on Righthaven's damages, as it does not use the content in a way that would be harmed by others' infringement.
+In fact, Righthaven's delight in its "acquisitions" is pegged to the number of times and degree to which it has been copied - a perverse inversion of the equation that is involved in all other copyright infringement cases.
+The courts should not be gardens for such schemes, as the fertilizer used to make it bloom will bring a wretched stench to the entirety of Title 17 and those who seek to legitimately vindicate their rights thereunder, including the members of the Media Bloggers Association.

-Large or small, however, the amounts both procured by Righthaven in other cases and sought by Righthaven in this matter ultimately violate due process.
-In Tenenbaum and Thomas-Rassett, the courts in those cases found that \$2,250 was the outer constitutional limit of damages for knowingly and intentionally sharing songs on a peer-to-peer network, and this intentional
+The amounts both procured by Righthaven in other cases and sought by Righthaven in this matter ultimately violate due process.
+In Tenenbaum and Thomas-Rassett, the courts in those cases found that \$2,250 was the outer constitutional limit of damages for knowingly and intentionally sharing songs on a peer-to-peer network, and this intentional sharing of complex media like songs takes place on a network where republication is rampant, thus exacerbating the

-9 \$2.95 multiplied by 247 is \$728.65.
+10 \$2.95 multiplied by 247 is \$728.65.

-10 2,185 divided by 30,000 is 7.28333; this amount was rounded to the closest tenth.
+11 2,185 divided by 30,000 is 7.28333; this amount was rounded to the closest tenth.

-11 "Fairuser," Price Increase: Righthaven Now Asking Bloggers for \$6,000 to Avoid Trial, Righthaven Victims (Feb.
+12 "Fairuser," Price Increase: Righthaven Now Asking Bloggers for \$6,000 to Avoid Trial, Righthaven Victims (Feb.
 15, 2011), http://righthavenvictims.blogspot.com/2011/02/price-increase-righthaven-now-asking.html (last accessed Feb.
 20, 2011).